N. D. Gupta

-Narain Dass Gupta is an Indian politician and chartered accountant who is serving as member of parliament Rajya Sabha from NCT of Delhi and previously served as the president of Institute of Chartered Accountants of India(ICAI).
+Narain Dass Gupta (born 16 October 1945) is an Indian politician and chartered accountant who is serving as member of parliament Rajya Sabha from NCT of Delhi and previously served as the president of Institute of Chartered Accountants of India (ICAI).
 He is a financial policy expert who has written several books on taxation.

 He is the first Indian to be elected on the Board of International Federation of Accountants, U.S.A (a federation of 164 regulatory accounting bodies of 116 countries).
 He passed B.Com (H) from Shri Ram College of Commerce, Delhi University and was awarded Outstanding Alumni Award for outstanding achievement in his sphere of activity thereby bringing honor to his alma mater which was given by the then Prime Minister of India, Sh.
 Atal Bihari Vajpayee on 30 November 2001.
 Through support and help from professional colleagues, a modest contribution of Rs.
 51 lakhs was handed over to then Prime Minister of India, towards Prime Minister's National Relief Fund.
 He has passed his CA examinations with distinction.

+Early life

+N. D. Gupta was born on 16 October 1945, the third of the seven children of Fimo Devi and Rameshwar Dass Gupta.
+His father Rameshwar Dass Gupta was Sarpanch of Village Guhna, Sonipat District of Haryana.
+His son CA Naveen N D Gupta has been president of ICAI.